 Your follow-up care may include regular physical examinations, medical tests, or both.
 Doctors want to keep track of your recovery in the months and years ahead.
-People with HIV/AIDS-related Kaposi sarcoma should keep taking ART because it reduces their risk of infections and can help keep Kaposi sarcoma from getting worse.
+People with Kaposi sarcoma related to human immunodeficiency virus (HIV) or acquired immune deficiency syndrome (AIDS) should keep taking antiretroviral treatment (ART) because it reduces their risk of infections and can help keep Kaposi sarcoma from getting worse.

 Learn more about the importance of follow-up care.

 Watching for recurrence

 One goal of follow-up care is to check for a recurrence, which means that the cancer has come back.
 Cancer recurs because small areas of cancer cells may remain undetected in the body.
 Over time, these cells may increase in number until they show up on test results or cause signs or symptoms.
 During follow-up care, a doctor familiar with your medical history can give you personalized information about your risk of recurrence.
 Your doctor will ask specific questions about your health.
 Some people may have blood tests or imaging tests done as part of regular follow-up care, but testing recommendations depend on several factors, including the type and stage of cancer first diagnosed and the types of treatment given.

 The anticipation before having a follow-up test or waiting for test results may add stress to you or a family member.
 This is sometimes called “scanxiety.”
 Learn more about how to cope with this type of stress.